-The virus kills 38 percent of infected people, filling its victims' lungs with fluid and essentially drowning them, according to information from the Centers for Disease Control and Prevention (CDC).
+The virus kills 38 percent of infected people, according to the Centers for Disease Control and Prevention, filling its victims' lungs with fluid and essentially drowning them.

-The virus cannot be spread from person to person; people generally become infected by inhaling airborne particles of contaminated rodent droppings or urine.
+The virus cannot be spread from person to person, and people generally become infected by being close to contaminated rodent droppings or urine and inhaling airborne particles.

 In order for a person to become infected, Hirsch said, "the virus has to be present enough in the rodents, the rodents have to come into contact with humans, and humans have to inhale it."
 These specific conditions may explain why there are so few cases, he said.

 The Yosemite cases may be partly the result of good weather that increased nut production, and led to increased mice populations, Hirsch said.
 Besides the two deaths, at least one other person was sickened by the disease and officials said other cases could emerge.